- Audio & Video

 From my experience the P-90's give you that deep rich tone made famous by the Beatles and this Elite '65 Casino reissue certainly does justice to the original.
 Among serious guitar players the word has already spread about this classic inspired guitar because it is currently hard to get on Amazon (if you can't find a new one listed you can pick up a used one for a much more reasonable $1300-$1400)

-Vintage Guitar Buying Guides
+Vintage Guitar Price Guides

 Some great info before buying a vintage guitar